monome/crow-m4l/README.md

 an i2c output device to play a connected Just Friends module as a 6-voice polyphonic synth through Live

 - as always, you must first choose a crow device with the ^^command_center
 - ^^jf_synth requires Just Friends (Whimsical Raps) to be connected to crow via i2c cable or through powered-bus
 - load onto any MIDI track + either arm it for record or set the monitoring to "in"
 - if crow is NOT connected to an i2c powered-bus (ie, if it's just connected directly to Just Friends via an i2c cable with no Teletpe/TXb/powered-bus in between), toggle 'enable pullups' on the m4l interface
 - on your Just Friends module's panel, engage 'sound' and 'transient'

-- on the m4l device, engage the big toggle in the middle-bottom to connect to Just Friends
+- on the m4l device, engage the second toggle to connect to Just Friends
 - you will see the 6 lights blink on Just Friends
 - you should now be able to play Just Friends through MIDI!

 ---